Nissan Leaf Home Charger Installation: Lowest Panel Impact of Any Full EV

 Can your panel handle an EV charger?

 Find out in minutes with a professional NEC 220.82 load calculation.
-80% of homes don't need a panel upgrade — skip the $300 electrician visit.
+80% of homes with 200-amp service don't need a panel upgrade.
+Skip the $300 electrician visit.

 Leaf in the Used EV Market

 The Nissan Leaf holds approximately 4% of the used EV market at an average price of $15,200 (Recurrent Auto).
 In Colorado alone, there are 13,293 Leaf registrations.
-The Leaf is the most affordable entry point to EV ownership — and the cheapest to charge at home.
+The Leaf is the most affordable entry point to EV ownership, and the cheapest to charge at home.

 Jason Walls

-Master Electrician · IBEW Local 369 · EVITP Certified
+Master Electrician · EVITP Certified

 NEC 220.82 Specialist · ChargeRight Founder

-“I built ChargeRight because I was tired of seeing homeowners pay $3,000–$5,000 for panel upgrades that a $12.99 load calculation would have shown they didn’t need.
-The math doesn’t lie — and every homeowner deserves to see it before they write a check.”
+"I built ChargeRight because I was tired of seeing homeowners pay $2,000 to $4,500 for panel upgrades that a $12.99 load calculation would have shown they didn't need.
+The math doesn't lie.
+Every homeowner deserves to see it before they write a check."

 Frequently Asked Questions